 What is an outdoor dining permit?

-An outdoor dining permit is an official approval from a local authority that allows a restaurant to serve customers outside its indoor space.
-This includes sidewalks, patios, rooftops, or parking areas.
+An Outdoor Dining permit is a municipal permit that allows a business owner to serve customers in an outdoor space, such as sidewalks, patios, or parking areas.

 Do I need a permit for outdoor seating at my restaurant?